JayGwod/JayGwod.github.io/_posts/2019-04-02-probabilities-and-statistics.md

 #### Example

-In a university town, the sales, $y$, of 10 pizza parlour restaurants are closely to the student population, $x$, ion their neighbourhoods.
+In a university town, the sales, $y$, of 10 pizza parlour restaurants are closely to the student population, $x$, in their neighbourhoods.

 ![the sales (in thousands of pounds) in a period of three months together with the numbers of students (in thousands) in their neighbourhoods](https://ws2.sinaimg.cn/large/006tKfTcly1g1jkxweh1wj30k20pc0v3.jpg)